VivekVishwakarma12345/AI-Chat-Model-Google-Gemini-2.0-Flash/README.md

 To test the project, follow these steps:

 1. Clone the repository and navigate to the project directory.
+2. Run in CMD `java -jar AI-Chat-Model-Gemini-2.0-Flash.jar` for executable.jar file
-2. Run `mvn clean test` to run the unit tests.
+3. Run `mvn clean test` to run the unit tests.
-3. Run `mvn spring-boot:run` to start the application.
+4. Run `mvn spring-boot:run` to start the application.
-4. Use a tool like Postman or cURL to send requests to the chatbot API.
+5. Use a tool like Postman or cURL to send requests to the chatbot API.

 📦 API Reference
 ----------------

-The chatbot API is documented using OpenAPI and is available at : POST `http://localhost:8080/api/ai`.
+The chatbot API is documented using OpenAPI - Google Gemini Key and is available at : POST `http://localhost:8080/api/ai`.

 👤 Author
 ---------